QuintinPearson/quintinpearson/README.md

 ### Hi there 👋

+I'm Quintin Pearson

+I am an active tech enthusiast and enjoy all that the industry has to provide.
+I have worked as a support technician for a few years and then moved on to web development.
+Although I love this industry, I am no robot, some of my favourite things to do are cooking, gardening and cycling.

 <!--
 **QuintinPearson/quintinpearson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.